MQTT with LavinMQ

 Example: Publish a Message

-Disclaimer: You cannot publish messages to a topic that no session has subscribed to yet.
+Disclaimer: It’s not possible to publish messages to a topic that no session has subscribed to yet.

 require "mqtt-client"